Flow-Scanner/lightning-flow-scanner-core/readme.md

 > curl https://get.volta.sh | bash
 > ```
 >
-> Once installed, Volta will automatically use the Node.js version defined in `package.json`.
+> Volta will automatically use the Node.js version defined in `package.json`.

 1. Clone the repo: